apiel/dustscript/README.md

 print: 10 + sqr(2) - 1 + 4 / 2, should be equal to 26
 ```

 `# comments` commented line start with a dash sign.
-Only full line cann be commented.
+Only a full line can be commented.
 It is not possible to comment the end of a command.

 `command: param1, param2, param3` the value before the colon is the command, the values after are the parameter seprated by coma. `if` and `while` are reserved command name.

 `$var=1` if a line start with dollar sign `$` it will assign a variable.
 The variable are all global, so even if they are indented, they will stay global.
+A variable can be used in a command parameter or in a variable assignement.

 For the `if` and `while` statement, indentation matter.
 Spaces ` ` are use for indention, tab will not work.
 A code block will be defined by his indentation (similar to python).